Cluckenstein/chess-engine-CNN/README.md

 **This is a chess engine based on a Convolutional Neural Network**

+To run:
+* Might need to pip install keras,python-chess etc.
+* If you want to see it play against stockfish engine you need to download and make said
+* Else run the game_manni.py file and type game_AI() in your IPython console

 It is far from being a really good chess player, rather than it showing how one can utilize modern machine learning with only a few lines of code
 Problems with the algorithm are but are not limited to:
 *  Strategies cannot be palyed as a whole